atomisthq/docs/docs/developer/sdm.md

 There are a few different ways to start the SDM, depending on how you are running it.
-If you are running the SDM locally, you can use the standard NPM `start` command.
+If you are running the SDM locally, you can use the standard npm `start` command.

 ```